-Strange – 31 Pages

 Sadie said she would watch after Waldo and take him back to her place once she got done at the foundation.

-I finished up my coffee and left them both with a belly rub and a kiss.
+I finished up my coffee and left them both with a belly rub and a peck on the forehead.

 Still forming my game plan, I decided I had better arrange some backup protection just in case things went south.
 I headed down to Big Louie’s boxing arena where I knew I could retain some muscle.

 Big Louie was a midget who had gotten banned from the sport for punching below the belt one too many times.
 Afterwards he had set up his arena where he trained up-and-coming boxers.

 When I walked in he was watching a couple of trainees going at each other in the ring.